streamlit/docs/content/kb/deployments/sign-in-email.md

 ---
-title: I don't have SSO.
+title: I don't have GitHub or GSuite.
 How do I sign in to Streamlit Cloud?
 slug: /knowledge-base/deploy/sign-in-without-sso
 ---

-# I don't have SSO.
+# I don't have GitHub or GSuite.
 How do I sign in to Streamlit Cloud?

-If you don't have SSO, you can sign in with your email address!
+If you don't have GitHub or GSuite accounts, you can sign in with your email address!
 Visit [share.streamlit.io](https://share.streamlit.io), enter the email address you used to sign up for Streamlit Cloud, and click the "Continue with email" button.

 <Image caption="Step 1: Enter your email address and click 'Continue with email'" src="/images/streamlit-cloud/email-signin-1.png" />